aku24-training/amr/README.md

 # AMR with ARIBA

-A tutorial on AMR analysis with ARIBA
+This is a tutorial on AMR analysis with ARIBA